leodunadan/RobotaPsyche/README.md

 I thought that the pattern of the movement looked a lot like a school of fish in an ocean so I tried to use an image of a fish to replace the trianges.
 The code didn't work however (I would post it here anyway for Michael to have a look) and it kept giving me an error that I didnt find the cause of because all the variables seemed defined to me.
 It was taking to much time so I unfortunately had to give up even though I suspect that the error is something silly :( I would like to talk to Michael about it in class and hopefully get it to work!

 ![](Images/forceFieldFail.JPG)

+## February 22nd - Assignment 4

+I decided to modify the code of my previous assignemt to have the vehicles evolve to stay away from the edges of the canvas.
+For the first part, I decided to use applyForce when they approach the edge and turn around - kind of like they are scared and want to run away from the edges.
+I decided to do that by increading acceleration based on the parameter of being close to the edges.
+I thought that an 'if' function would be appropriate.
+So I would say 'if distance x is as such the force would be applied'.
+I then realised that for that to make sense, the vehicles would have to turn back first.
+That would be the second part of the assignemt - to evolve the vehicles to be 'afraid' of the edges so that they turn away when they are close and then accelerate away for a short time.
+I went back to the lecture notes and then to Daniel's Shiffman's books and spent a considerable amount of type stydying it again before admitting to myself that I am completely an utterly lost in regard to how to come about to actually implementing this and reached out to Michael.